UrbanSystemsLab/climateiq-cnn/usl_pipeline/README.md

 ===============

 To install the package and its requirements for local development:
-- pip install -r dev-requirements.txt
+- pip install -r requirements.txt
 - pip install -e .[dev]

 To run the tests: